VISIBOX FAQs

 On Windows, we recommend Windows 10 or better.

 There are no hardware requirements, however higher resolution content and more complex Projects may require a more performant drive and CPU/GPU.
+Check out our article about optimizing your system for live performance for more ideas.

 Does Visibox run natively on Apple Silicon Macs?